lxc/incus/doc/howto/cluster_recover.md

 In some situations, you might need to manually alter the Raft membership configuration of the cluster because of some unexpected behavior.

-For example, if you have a cluster member that was removed uncleanly, it might not show up in [`lxc cluster list`](incus_cluster_list.md) but still be part of the Raft configuration.
+For example, if you have a cluster member that was removed uncleanly, it might not show up in [`incus cluster list`](incus_cluster_list.md) but still be part of the Raft configuration.
 To see the Raft configuration, run the following command:

-    lxd sql local "SELECT * FROM raft_nodes"
+    incus admin sql local "SELECT * FROM raft_nodes"

 In that case, run the following command to remove the leftover node:

-    lxd cluster remove-raft-node <address>
+    incus admin cluster remove-raft-node <address>